Ojay97-hub/black-jack-game/README.md

 ### VALIDATOR TESTING

-- FLAKE8 states "no problems"
+I installed FLAKE8 which is adheres to pep8 stands which states: "no problems"

 ### DEPLOYMENT